New

 With the help of AI-powered tools and data analytics, recruiters can now identify the best candidates from a larger pool with incredible precision.

-Platforms like LinkedIn Recruiter, job boards, and social media channels can be used to source potential candidates who match specific job requirements.
+Use platforms like LinkedIn Recruiter, job boards, and social media channels to source potential candidates who match specific job requirements.

 2. Automated candidate engagement